 What Makes a Valid Medical Malpractice Case?

 There are four basic elements that must be present for a medical malpractice lawsuit to have merit.
 These are a (1) duty of care, (2) a breach of that duty, (3) an injury to the patient and (4) proof that the injury was caused by the breach of duty.
 Let’s discuss these a little further.
+(Learn more detailed information about what you need to prove in a medical malpractice lawsuit.)

 1. Duty of Care